SDS-192-Intro/MP3/README.md

   * Paragraph 1: Introduce the fenceline community
   * Paragraph 2: Report on findings from your analysis.
   * Paragraph 3: Summarize the key takeaway from your analysis and describe at least one ethical concern we should consider when analyzing this data.
 As a reminder of our ethics framework for this course:
-    * What assumptions and commitments informed the design of this dataset?
+    * What assumptions and commitments informed the design of these datasets?
-    * Who has had a say in data collection and analysis regarding this dataset?
+    * Who has had a say in data collection and analysis regarding these datasets?
 Who has been excluded?
-    * What are the benefits and harms of this dataset, and how are they distributed amongst diverse social groups?
+    * What are the benefits and harms of these datasets, and how are they distributed amongst diverse social groups?
 2. Style your report.
 You may assign headers, fold code, add a table of contents, add images, etc. Be sure to cite any external sources if applicable.
 Knit your document.

 ## Record standards and submit assignment